pianic2/todo-list-manager-node/README.md

 This project started as a backend exercise, but evolved into a structured REST API.

-The goal was not just to build a Todo List, but to design a clean and consistent API that could be used in real applications.
+The goal was not just to build a To Do List, but to design a clean and consistent API that could be used in real applications.

 ---

-## ⚙️ What you can do
+## ⚙️ What can you do?

 - retrieve lists and tasks through a REST API
 - navigate nested resources (`/lists/:listId/items`)